Palette-Labs-Inc/registry/rfcs/00002-node-registry.md

 Because all server-to-server communications in the network are async POST requests, we can simplify what gets signed during server-to-server communications by simply signing a base64URL encoded JSON string of the request body.

-During registration, a Node Operator creates a public private key pair.
+During registration, a `Node Operator` creates a public private key pair.
 The public key is stored on the blockchain in the network registry along with a unique identifier.
-When communicating with other Node's in the network, a *sending* Node Operator signs the data that they are sending over the network, including the signature hash in the header of the HTTP request.
+When communicating with other Node's in the network, a *sending* `Node Operator` signs the data that they are sending over the network, including the signature hash in the header of the HTTP request.
 When this message is received by a *receiving* Node, they should query the registry for the *sending* Node's public key and use the signature in the request header to decrypt the message.
-If the message is successfully decrypted and the status of the *sending* Node is `VERIFIED`, the *receiving* Node Operator can know that the *sending* Node Operator is properly registered and their message has not been tampered.
-If the *sending* Node Operator's message is unable to be decrypted, the *receiving* Node Operator should respond to the *sending* Node Operators request with an error code.
+If the message is successfully decrypted and the status of the *sending* Node is `VERIFIED`, the *receiving* `Node Operator` can know that the *sending* `Node Operator` is properly registered and their message has not been tampered.
+If the *sending* `Node Operator`'s message is unable to be decrypted, the *receiving* `Node Operator` should respond to the *sending* `Node Operator`s request with an error code.

 The BSN and PSN is expected to send an Authorization header (as defined in the latest [RFC](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-message-signatures#name-scheme)  where the “auth-scheme” is “Signature” and the “auth-param” parameters meet the requirements listed in Section 2.3 of [this](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-message-signatures#section-2.3) document.